0xthirteen/PerfExec/bof/README.md

 # PerfExec BOF Tooling
-BOF tooling to complement `PerfExec.exe`
+These BOFs can be used with several other public BOFs to closely mimic `PerfExec.exe` functionality.

 ### Compiling
 Requires `mingw-w64`